 Somewhere located in Western Australia (WA) is its capital and the largest city, Perth.
-Aside from being the 4th most populated city in Australia, Perth boasts both beauty of the city and lush greens.
+Aside from being the 4th most populated city in Australia, Perth boasts both the beauty of the city and lush greens.
 It is one of the most underrated tourist destinations in Australia, surrounded by stunning beaches and amazing parks with the hip and artistic vibe on the streets to the restaurants influenced by the local community — it’s a true haven for future young tourists.

 Travelling to Perth takes 5 hours if you’re coming from Melbourne or Sydney (yes, it’s quite far) but with these 15 of the hottest (and underrated) places spots in Perth, we’re sure you’ll want to fly over.